pav0107/CV/README.md

 **On using an agile development process:**

 > You have clarified well what the requirements are for the system and
-> asked good questions about the main requirements and some common edge cases.
+> asked good questions about the main requirements and some common edge cases."
-> The question about the dictionary was a logical and insightful question given
-> the problem domain."

 **On writing code that's easy to change:**